Urias-Flores/Hotex/README.md

 - `manage.py` – Django management script
 - `db.sqlite3` – SQLite database (default)

-## Contribution

-Contributions are welcome!
-To contribute:
-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.